 Is apple cider vinegar actually good for gut health?
 Hear from dietetics student Amy Pun (post reviewed and updated by Andrea Hardy, registered dietitian) on what’s fact and what’s fiction when it comes to the benefits of apple cider vinegar.
 Like whether it prevents inflammation, improves the gut microbiome, and what the most recent research shows.

 In recent years, society has become increasingly health-conscious.
 To a fault.
-We’ve become obsessed with food – attaching morality to food (which it shouldn’t have), and paying extra dollars for specialty products, like ‘apple cider vinegar for gut benefits’ that frankly, have little, if any science behind them.
-Frustrating as it is for a dietitian – it makes sense.
+We’ve become obsessed with food.
+Attaching morality to food (which it shouldn’t have).
+We will even pay extra dollars for specialty products.
+Like ‘apple cider vinegar for gut benefits’ that frankly, have little, if any science behind them.
+Frustrating as it is for a registered dietitian – it makes sense.
 We’re inherently lazy.
 Why CAN’T one pill, one potion, be a cure-all?
 I’ll let you sit on that one for a while.

 Table of Contents